sgluege/climbing-training-resources/hangboard_protocols.md

 Do your next set of four 10/5 Repeaters with a different grip position.
 Rest again for one minute.
 Continue in this fashion for a total of 10 to 20 sets.
 As you fatigue, use larger holds (or remove more weight via pulley counterweight) so that you never pump out or fail on any given set.
-For a more anaerobic-system-focused Repeater protocol watch this video.